 Écija – Estadio San Pablo

 Halfway between Sevilla and Córdoba lies the small city of Écija.
 It’s renowned for its distinctive architecture, its eleven church towers and its heat.
-So hot is the summer temperature in Écija, that it is known as “La sartenilla de Andalucia” (The frying pan of Andalucia).
-The local team Écija Balompié, has never reached such fiery temperatures, in fact they have only really cooked on gas in the mid 1990s when they reached the second division for two seasons.
+So hot is the summer temperature in Écija, that it is known as “La Sartenilla de Andalucia” (The frying pan of Andalucia).
+The local team, Écija Balompié, has never reached such fiery temperatures; in fact, they have only really cooked on gas in the mid-1990s when they reached the second division for two seasons.

 The Estadio San Pablo in the 1990s

-Écija Balompié was founded relatively recently in 1968, after the original Écija Balompié folded in 1957 and its successor, Club Recreativo Ecijano bit the dust in 1965.
+Écija Balompié was founded relatively recently in 1968, after the original Écija Balompié folded in 1957 and its successor, Club Recreativo Ecijano, bit the dust in 1965.
 Both clubs played at the Campo de San Cristóbal, which opened in 1923 and was a basic, enclosed area of land in the north of the city, next to the present-day Parque de Caballeria.
 At least Club Recreativo had the chance to play at the Estadio San Pablo, which was opened in 1962.
-The enclosure was relatively basic (and remained so for for its first 30 years), with a dirt pitch and hard standing around most of its perimeter, save for a narrow strip of terracing on its eastern side.
+The enclosure was relatively basic (and remained so for its first 30 years), with a dirt pitch and hard standing around most of its perimeter, save for a narrow strip of terracing on its eastern side.

 San Pablo in the early 1990s